acquia/headless_lightning/README.md

 Headless Lightning is a sub-profile of Lightning itself.
 It also means that applications built with Headless Lightning will get all of the features of and updates to Drupal and Lightning along with update paths.

-So you don't have to worry about stuff like parts of Media going into core or Content Moderation versus Workflow Moderation.
-You offload those responsibilities, even in your decoupled application, to Lightning.

 ## Similar Projects
 *From which we have borrowed heavily and for which we are very thankful.*